fachryafrz/ryplay/README.md

 [![Ryplay](https://fachryafrz.vercel.app/projects/ryplay/home.png)](https://ryplay.vercel.app)

-# Ryplay – Game Discovery
+# Ryplay – Game Streaming and Discovery

 Ryplay is a comprehensive gaming platform designed to enhance your gaming experience.
 You can browse, search games with advanced filters and check where a game is available to get/purchase across various game stores.
 You can also save your favorite games, create a wishlist, and mark games as played.